ShambhaviKh/IDS-706-Week-2-Mini-Assignment/README.md

 To ensure that this project runs consistently across different machines, we use **Docker** and **Dev Containers**.

-*Docker: Run the analysis workflow consistently anywhere.
-*Dev Container: Develop, test, and visualize inside a containerized IDE environment.
+- **Docker**: Packages the project, including Python, dependencies, and environment settings, into a portable container.
+This ensures that the analysis workflow runs the same way on any machine, avoiding "works on my machine" issues.
+- **Dev Container**: Provides a reproducible development environment inside VS Code (or another compatible IDE) with all libraries pre-installed.
+This allows you to **develop, test, and visualize** results in a containerized IDE environment.

+---

 ## Docker in This Project

 Docker allows you to package the project along with its **Python version, libraries, and dependencies** into a container.
-This ensures that the analysis scripts, machine learning models, and visualizations run the same way on any computer.
+This ensures that analysis scripts, machine learning models, and visualizations run the same way on any computer.

-**How it works in this project:**
+### How it works in this project:

-- A `Dockerfile` defines the environment: dockerfile
+- The `Dockerfile` defines the environment:

+dockerfile
 FROM python:3.11-slim
 WORKDIR /app